Car Insurance Quotes

 Annual Mileage

-The average American drives approximately 10,000 miles per year (although this figure varies by region).
+The average American drives approximately 10,000 miles annually (although this figure varies by region).
 Insurance companies will assume you drive the average number of miles per year and will charge you based on that number.
 However, some people are retired or work from home.
 Others bike or walk to work.
 In this case, your annual mileage may be significantly less than the average.

 Driving Times

 Some people only drive outside of rush hour.
-If you work from home, for example, then you might prefer to shop during the day and get out on weekends.
+If you work from home, for example, you might prefer to shop during the day and get out on weekends.
 You avoid the 9 to 5 rush hour chaos.
 This significantly lowers your risk of making a claim.
 Insurance companies may consider this information when calculating insurance premiums.

 Are You Ready to Save on Your Auto Insurance Premiums?